16 to 19 funding: how it works

 We take the data to calculate each element from data returns submitted by institutions.
 This information is mainly collected via the individualised learner record (ILR), for FE institutions, and the autumn school census, for schools and academies.
 Institutions must submit regular and accurate data returns to the Department for Education.

-We created the post-16 interactive school census tool for 2023 to 2024 to help schools and academies submit accurate autumn census returns.
+We created the post-16 interactive school census tool to help schools and academies submit accurate autumn census returns.
 This interactive tool also provides information on how we use the data returned in the autumn census to calculate funding for schools and academies.
 16 to 19 funding reports are available in COLLECT, the department’s centralised data collection and management system, throughout the autumn census returns window.
 We also publish 16 to 19 funding reports guidance within the school census user manual.

 For 16 to 19 institutions, we provide an allocation calculation toolkit (ACT) to support allocation statements.
 This toolkit shows institutions how we have used their data to calculate the funding allocation for their organisation.
-We publish guides when we issue statements to help institutions understand their allocation.
+We publish allocation guides when we issue statements to help institutions understand their allocation.

 Further information is in the funding regulations guide and the rates and formula guide.